You can create a free Football Survivor account by signing up here.

 If multiple survivors remain after picking all 20 teams, the player with the highest Goal Difference will be crowned winner.
 If, on the rare occasion, 2 or more players have the same number of lives and goal difference, those survivors will be crowned joint winners.

-In the unlikely event a match is postponed, for example Manchester United v.
-Bournemouth on the last day of the 2015/16 season, it will be counted as a win for that player and they won’t lose any lives.
+In the unlikely event a match is postponed it will be counted as a win for that player and they won’t lose any lives.
 That team will also be unavailable to be picked again.

 In some rare cases, there may be instances where we need to make changes to fixtures and their results on the fly.
 These will be handled on a case-by-case basis and we will always look to honour player's team choices as best we can.

-Each league in the game is set up by a team captain.
+Each Private Weekly League in the game is set up by a team captain.
 The Captain is responsible for inviting other players to the league as well as booting any players out.